 How it works

 1. Book your seats at the table for free.
-Please note that the booking is for seats at the table and DIY recipes – no meals are included in the booking.
+Please note that the booking is for seats at the table and local DIY recipes – no meals, chefs or table decor are included in the booking.
 The table is bookable every Wednesday and Friday between May to September.

 2.Once you’ve made a reservation you will receive an email from your local contact about the experience and how to book add-ons like a cooking kit with basic supplies, a local chef or a foraging guide, accommodation and more

 Why book add-ons?
 Foraging and cooking in nature is a fun and rewarding experience, but can also be a bit of a challenge.
 Why not book an add-on like a cooking kit or a local foraging guide?
 It makes it more relaxed and gives you the chance to learn more about the region and its cuisine.